Is research expensive?

 Is research really expensive?

 To answer this question, let’s use rough assumptions and make a small simulation to perform a cost-benefit analysis.
 Figure 5 shows an illustration of how long it will take to develop a product from TRL 1 (from basic research) to TRL 9 (ready-to-market products).
-In figure 5, we use a rough estimate of 15 years period to develop a product from TRL 1 to TRL 9.
-This 15 years assumption is considering the average development time in medicine (±10 years) and energy sector (±20 years).
-A funnel diagram is shown in figure 5 to represent the large number of projects at TRL 1 and only small number of projects achieve TRL 9 to produce ready to market products or services.
+In Figure 5, we use a rough estimate of 15-year period to develop a product from TRL 1 to TRL 9.
+This 15 years assumption considers the average development time in medicine (±10 years) and energy sector (±20 years).
+A funnel diagram is shown in Figure 5 to represent the large number of projects at TRL 1 and only a small number of projects achieve TRL 9 to produce ready-to-market products or services.

-from figure 5, let’s assume yearly budget for research is £10 billion.
+From Figure 5, let’s assume the yearly budget for research is £10 billion.
 The total spending during 15 years of research to create high-value products or services, is £150 billion.
 Let’s also assume the number of funded projects, to develop for example new methods, products or services, at TRL 1 is ± 750 projects (we just look at one specific EPSRC funding).
-Finally, let also assume only 1% of the total 750 projects, that is around 7-8 projects) will results in companies that produce high-value products or services.
+Finally, let's also assume only 1% of the total 750 projects, that is around 7-8 projects) will result in companies that produce high-value products or services.
 Note that the real number of total projects will be much higher than 750 since there are a lot of research organisation in the UK other than EPSRC as shown in figure 4.

 From these 7-8 high-technology companies, these companies can generate a total of hundreds of billions of economic values per year.
-Figure 6 presents just few examples of high-technology companies that generate billions of pounds per year (the total gross revenue).
-Hence, with only 7-8 projects that reach TRL 9 (in the form of the companies and their products/services), all the £150 billions spent during the period of 15 years are paid of.
-Also, these companies will continuously generate billions in the next years to come.
-In reality, high-technology companies resulted from the projects will be more than 7-8 companies since the number of projects is also more than 750.
+Figure 6 presents just a few examples of high-technology companies that generate billions of pounds per year (the total gross revenue).
+Hence, with only 7-8 projects that reach TRL 9 (in the form of the companies and their products/services), all the £150 billion spent during the period of 15 years are paid off.
+Also, these companies will continuously generate billions in the years to come.
+In reality, high-technology companies resulting from the projects will be more than 7-8 companies since the number of projects is also more than 750.

-In the context of the current pandemic, Let see examples of AstraZeneca, Pfizer and other companies that can make vaccines for covid-19 within 1-1.5 year.
-These companies with collaboration with universities and research institutes, many years before the pandemic, have constantly invested money, time and labour to conduct research in virology and vaccine.
-They have created the critical mass in the field of virology and immunology, for example, virus and vaccine experts, vaccine development methodologies, vaccine manufacturing methods, vaccine logistic systems, etc. The covid-19 vaccine is just the tip of the iceberg, that is there were a lot of many years of work before the pandemic so that they have “a boiler plate” that can be used to make the vaccine of covid-19 within relatively very short period of time.
+In the context of the current pandemic, Let's see examples of AstraZeneca, Pfizer and other companies that can make vaccines for Covid-19 within 1-1.5 years.
+These companies in collaboration with universities and research institutes, many years before the pandemic, have constantly invested money, time and labour to conduct research in virology and vaccines.
+They have created a critical mass in the field of virology and immunology, for example, virus and vaccine experts, vaccine development methodologies, vaccine manufacturing methods, vaccine logistic systems, etc. The Covid-19 vaccine is just the tip of the iceberg, that is there were many years of work before the pandemic so they have “a boilerplate” or a template that can be used to make the vaccine for Covid-19 within a relatively very short period of time.

 Finally, we have the answer to the question of “Is research expensive?”.
-The answer is yes if we look at short term period, but is absolutely NOT if we look at long term period many years ahead.
+The answer is yes if we look at the short-term period, but is absolutely NOT if we look at the long term period many years ahead.

 We sell all the source files, EXE file, include and LIB files as well as documentation of ellipse fitting by using C/C++, Qt framework, Eigen and OpenCV libraries in this link.